Class Action Filed Against ServBanc Holdco for Securities Violations

 Source: Globenewswire

-- Lawsuit Background: Bronstein, Gewirtz & Grossman has filed a class action lawsuit against ServBanc Holdco, alleging violations of federal securities laws during the merger with IF Bancorp, which could lead to significant investor losses due to misleading statements.
+- Lawsuit Background: Bronstein, Gewirtz & Grossman, LLC has filed a class action against ServBanc Holdco and its board, alleging misleading statements to IF Bancorp shareholders regarding a merger transaction, which may result in significant investor losses due to violations of federal securities laws.

 About the author